GHTaarn/AskAI/docs/src/index.md

 # Overview

 AskAI.jl, as its name suggests, is a straightforward tool for querying Large Language Models.
-Currently supporting ollama and Google's Gemini model API. it's designed to be simple and direct: send prompts and questions to Gemini, and optionally execute the included code within a sandboxed "playground" to avoid affecting the main scope.
+Currently supporting ollama and Google's Gemini model API. it's designed to be simple and direct: send prompts and questions to AI provider, and optionally execute the included code within a sandboxed "playground" to avoid affecting the main scope.

-The main macro, `@ai`, retrieves results from a large language model (current the Gemini, more model supported soon), while `@AI` executes the code within the "playground" scope and displays the output(or any errors.)
+The main macro, `@ai`, retrieves results from a large language model, while `@AI` executes the code within the "playground" scope and displays the output(or any errors.)

 a REPL mode was also support.
 Press `}` to enter and backspace to exit